NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 ---
 # required metadata

-title: "Creating a Package | Microsoft Docs"
+title: Creating a Package | Microsoft Docs
 author: kraigb
 ms.author: kraigb
 manager: ghogen
-ms.date: 11/11/2016
+ms.date: 1/3/2017
 ms.topic: article
 ms.prod: nuget
 #ms.service:
 ms.technology: nuget
 ms.assetid: 456797cb-e3e4-4b88-9b01-8b5153cee802

 # optional metadata

 description: A detailed guide and reference to the process of creating a NuGet package, including deciding which files to package, creating the .nuspec manifest file, choosing an identifier and version number, setting a package type, adding a readme and other files, creating the .nupkg package file.
 keywords: Nuget package create creation reference nuspec manifest conventions identifier version
 #ROBOTS:
 #audience:
 #ms.devlang:
 ms.reviewer:
 - karann
 - harikm
 #ms.suite:
 #ms.tgt_pltfrm:
 #ms.custom:

 ---
 # Creating a Package

 > [!Note]
 > This topic is intended to be a reference for the process of creating a package.
 For a focused walkthrough example, refer to the [Create and Publish a Package Quickstart](../quickstart/create-and-publish-a-package.md).
+>
+> Additionally, this topic applies to all project types other than .NET Core projects using Visual Studio 2017 and NuGet 4.0+.
+In these cases, NuGet uses information from a .csproj file directly.
+These details are explained in [Create .NET Standard Packages with Visual Studio 2017](../guides/create-net-standard-packages-vs2017.md) and [NuGet pack and restore as MSBuild targets](../schema/msbuild-targets.md).

 No matter what your package does or what code it contains, NuGet is how you package that functionality into a component that can be shared with and used by any number of other developers.

 The process of creating a package always begins with creating a `.nuspec` package manifest file that describes your package contents.
 This manifest drives the creation of the package as well as its usage when installed into a project.

 This topic covers the most common steps involved in package creation: